 Brian Kirby was born and raised in Trenton, New Jersey and graduated from Trenton Central High School.
 He is gifted in writing songs and poetry and has written several for All Saints’ Church including, "16 All Saints Road," "Early Morning Service," and "He's Pastor Hugh E. Brown."
 He also enjoys playing the acoustic guitar.
 Several years ago, he started doing odd jobs for All Saints’ and was later hired as the Sexton.
 As Sexton, he cares for the cleanliness of the buildings and grounds and is always willing to help out wherever else he is needed!

 Director of Music, Emeritus

 Lois Laverty has enjoyed a triple musical career as singer, college professor and church musician.
 As a lyric soprano she has performed at home and abroad in opera, oratorio, concert, recital and church.
 Her teaching career spanned 34 years at Michigan State University and at Westminster Choir College, her alma mater.
 She has led music in churches in Richmond VA, East Lansing MI, Vienna, Austria; and lastly for 19 years at All Saints’, Princeton, retiring in 1998.

 Director of Social Media & Online Marketing

 Tom O'Malia, a Bucks County native, has spent his life around computers of all shapes and sizes.
-He attended Franciscan University of Steubenville and Temple University studying International Marketing and Information Technology, and currently works for a major internet service provider while managing our Facebook and Instagram.
+He attended Franciscan University of Steubenville and Temple University studying International Marketing and Information Technology, and currently works for a major internet service provider while managing our Facebook, Instagram, and Live-Streamed services.
 Together with his husband, our Director of Music Kevin O'Malia, he seeks to spread acceptance and understanding of faith through the LGBT+ community.
-He currently lives in Lawrenceville with his husband Kevin, and their dogs, Jack and Brian.
+He currently lives in Lawrenceville with his husband Kevin, and their dogs, Riley and Brian.